 - Effective against condensation: the air gap keeps separates the wall fabric from the finish, keeping the surface temperatures warmer, thus reducing thermal bridging. thermal bridging

 - Allows some breathability to damp walls: because of the air gap, walls can breathe to some extent.
-Used in conjunction with the Aquapol dehydration system the walls can gradually dry out behind the plasterboard.
+Used in conjunction with the Magnetic DPC System the walls can gradually dry out behind the plasterboard.

 - Managing the effect of salts: as the cavity separates the underlying wall fabric from the decorated surfaces, salts won't be able to crystallize on the surface.